iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 This tutorial shows you how _iter8_ can be used to perform canary releases by gradually shifting traffic to a canary version of a microservice.

-This tutorial has 5 parts, which are supposed to be tried in order. **Here you will learn:**
+This tutorial has five parts, which are supposed to be tried in order. **Here you will learn:**

-- how to perform a canary rollout with _iter8_;
+- How to perform a canary rollout with _iter8_
-- how to set different success criteria for _iter8_ to analyze canary releases and determine success or failure;
+- How to set different success criteria for _iter8_ to analyze canary releases and determine success or failure
-- how to have _iter8_ immediately stop an experiment as soon as a criterion is not met;
+- How to have _iter8_ immediately stop an experiment as soon as a criterion is not met
-- how to use your own custom metrics in success criteria for canary analyses; and
+- How to use your own custom metrics in success criteria for canary analyses
-- how _iter8_ can be used for canary releases of both internal and user-facing services.
+- How _iter8_ can be used for canary releases of both internal and user-facing services

 The tutorial is based on the [Bookinfo sample application](https://istio.io/docs/examples/bookinfo/) that is distributed with Istio.
-This application comprises 4 microservices, namely, _productpage_, _details_, _reviews_, and _ratings_, as illustrated [here](https://istio.io/docs/examples/bookinfo/).
+This application comprises four microservices, namely, _productpage_, _details_, _reviews_, and _ratings_, as illustrated [here](https://istio.io/docs/examples/bookinfo/).
 Please, follow our instructions below to deploy the sample application as part of the tutorial.

 ## YAML files used in the tutorial